ADLIN100/project2/README.md

 # project overview

-For Project Two, I chose Queen’s iconic song "We Are the Champions" as it represents the core values of community of perseverance, teamwork, and shared victory.
-In both sports and life, success is never achieved in individually, it’s the collective effort of a group teamwork toward a common goal.
+For Project Two, I chose Queen’s iconic song "We Are the Champions" as it represents the core values of a community of perseverance, teamwork, and shared victory.
+In both sports and life, success is never achieved individually, it’s the collective effort of a group and teamwork toward a common goal.
 The powerful lyric, "We'll keep on fighting till the end," speaks to the relentless commitment and support that teammates offer each other through adversity.

-This resonates with me deeply because, in my own experience, community is about coming together, overcoming challenges, and celebrating achievements either big or small as a team.
+This resonates with me deeply because, in my own experience, the community is about coming together, overcoming challenges, and celebrating achievements either big or small as a team.
 Through this project, I wanted to... that sense of belonging and accomplishment.

 # technical overview